-The passage of Senate Bill 1 in 1995 established the Oregon Youth Authority (OYA).
-OYA protects the public and reduces crime by holding youth accountable for their behavior and providing opportunities for reformation in safe environments.
+Established by the 1995 Legislature, the Oregon Youth Authority (OYA) protects the public and reduces crime by holding youth accountable for their behavior and providing opportunities for reformation in safe environments.

 OYA provides treatment, education and job training services to youths aged 12 to 25.
 OYA exercises legal and physical custody over youths who commit offenses between the ages of 12 and 18 and have been committed to OYA by county juvenile courts, and physical custody over youths sentenced as adults to the legal custody of the Oregon Department of Corrections, but placed with OYA due to their young age.